-1. Creating a Devised Performance

-- The use of play-making techniques to devise dramatic works. - The use of stimulus and collaborative processes and construction techniques when creating dramatic works. - The use of personal, cultural and/or community experiences and stories in drama work devising. - The recording and documenting of playmaking techniques used to develop performance works.

-2. Presenting a Devised Performance
+- 1. Creating a Devised Performance - This area of study will include: - The use of play-making techniques to devise dramatic works. - The use of stimulus and collaborative processes and construction techniques when creating dramatic works. - The use of personal, cultural and/or community experiences and stories in drama work devising. - The recording and documenting of playmaking techniques used to develop performance works. - 2.
+Presenting a Devised Performance